jkeychan/RPI-Clock/README.md

 ./ntp-test.sh
 ```

 These scripts are installed to `/opt/rpi-clock/` and can be run from there.
+Each script provides comprehensive diagnostics and troubleshooting suggestions for its specific component.

 ### GPS Issues